Ms. Christina Igl is our college adviser for 2018-2019

 This is widely considered the most important factor for getting into most 4-year colleges after your grades.
 And it isn't an easy test, but with practice and hard work you can do very well.
 A good score can not only lead to acceptance into a college, but also better scholarship money.
 So don't put it off, start studying TODAY!

-Seniors- if you are unhappy with your ACT score or you want a better chance at scholarships, retake the ACT.
-It costs $35 and it is given multiple times a year.
+Seniors- if you are unhappy with your SAT/ACT score or you want a better chance at scholarships, retake the SAT or take the ACT.
+There is a cost and they are given multiple times a year.
 Give it a chance, most students get a better score the second time around.

-Juniors-It is never too early to start practicing, you will be taking the ACT with your class in March and it is pretty difficult and VERY important so check out these sites and start practicing right away!
+Juniors-It is never too early to start practicing, you will be taking the SAT with your class in April (you do not have to register for that) and it is pretty difficult and VERY important so check out these sites and start practicing right away!

-For more information on standardize testing in general and its affect on college admissions, click here
+For more information on standardized testing in general and its effect on college admissions, click here